If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 DIY Painted Chest of Drawers: Next Steps

 With our find in the back of the car, we headed to Home Depot to pick out some spray paint and drawer pulls.

 I love this paint because it has the primer in it and has excellent coverage.
-We bought two cans but ended up only needing one.
+We bought two cans and used about one and a half.

 She couldn’t find any drawer pulls she liked in the store that would fit the 2 1/2 inch openings (note – bring a tape measure along if you want to get the right pulls!)